 WHAT TO EAT WITH YOUR RANCH CHICKEN

-There are 2 things that are a must to have with this meal!
-Mashed potatoes and gravy, and corn on the cob!
+There are a few things that are a must to have with this meal!
+Mashed potatoes and gravy, corn on the cob, a side salad and some type of bread.
+We usually have my Easy Homemade French Bread.

-We love mashed potatoes and gravy with our ranch chicken.
-The potatoes and gravy cook while the chicken is baking.
 TIP: I don’t make my homemade gravy for this meal.
-(GASP!)
-I use a McCormick Chicken Gravy packet (not getting paid) and it is fast, easy and delicious.
+(I love a little bit of gravy on the chicken) I use a McCormick Chicken Gravy packet (not getting paid) and it is fast, easy and delicious.
 The gravy (even form a packet) is tasty on the mashed potatoes and on the chicken!

 Ranch Chicken is a fast and easy meal that is kid approved and delicious!
 Go make it tonight!